What is data recovery?

 The formatting procedure creates empty file system structures on the storage and overwrites any information after that.
 If the types of the file systems coincide, it destroys the existing file system structures by overwriting them with new ones; if the types of the file systems differ, the structures are written to different locations and may delete user’s data.

 - Logical damage of a file system

-Even a small piece of wrong data written to a wrong location on the storage may destroy file system structures, break file system object links and make file system non-readable.
+Even a small piece of wrong data written to a wrong location on the storage can cause the destruction of file system structures, breaking file system object links and making the file system non-readable.

 - Storage failure